benjreinhart/react-native-aws3/README.md

   * `secretKey` **required** - Your S3 `AWSSecretKey`
   * `successActionStatus` - HTTP response status if successful, defaults to 201
   * `awsUrl` - [AWS S3 url](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
 Defaults to `s3.amazonaws.com`
+  * `timeDelta` - Devices time offset from world clock in milliseconds, defaults to 0

 Returns an object that wraps an `XMLHttpRequest` instance and behaves like a promise, with the following additional methods: